eshwen/SemivisibleJets/README.md

 source setup.sh
 ```

 All the necessary files for spin1-s- and t-channel production are in [MG_gridpack_files/](MG_gridpack_files/), and a tutorial can be found at https://twiki.cern.ch/twiki/bin/view/CMS/QuickGuideMadGraph5aMCatNLO.
 More models can be added if needed, but it is cumbersome.
 The file names need to be specific, with the same prefix of `<model name>` and have the suffixes as shown in the existing models (e.g., `<model name>_proc_card.dat`).
 If adding models, use the existing files as templates.
-The model files also need to be zipped with
+Usually, the model files also need to be zipped with

 ```bash
 tar -cf <output file name>.tar <input file(s)>
 ```

 and be copied to the generator web repository on `/afs/cern.ch/cms/generators/www/`.
 Note that you will need to contact Cms.Computing@cern.ch and cms.generators@cern.ch to request write access to the directory.
 Though, you will have read access by default.
-If, instead, you want do perform a quick test with the models you have, you can hack the `gridpack_generation.sh` script and change L193 (below the "Loading extra model" line) to a local path and specify the model files there.
+In my branch, I hacked the [gridpack_generation.sh](genproductions/bin/MadGraph5_aMCatNLO/gridpack_generation.sh) script and changed L193 (below the "Loading extra model" line) to the same path as the input card directory and specify the model files there.

 Once the models are in place and the input cards have been written, clone my fork of the `genproductions` repo (which includes some minor fixes for bugs I was receiving) as a submodule with